garronej/ts-ci/README.md

 ## Remove unwanted dev dependencies.

-Dev dependencies that are not required by the template, ( you can safely remove them, if you don't use them ):
+Dev dependencies that are not required by the template ( you can safely remove them if you don't use them ):

 - ``evt``
 - ``@types/node``